egichuhis/myPortfolioSite/README.md

-# Thid is my Portfolio site forked and built from Brittany Chiang's site.
+# This is my Portfolio site forked and built from Brittany Chiang's site.
 Thanks Britt!
 # Built using Gatsby